 - Improper warning label on the device — Some medical devices are always going to be dangerous, but when there is no warning label that alerts patients to the hazards, the manufacturer is at fault.
 For example, certain contraceptive devices cause serious side effects, but without the proper warning label on the packaging or from the doctor, the consumer would never know about this.

-It’s important that our products liability attorneys at Kaylor, Kaylor & Leto, P.A. understand why the device was harmful in the first place, because this knowledge determines who is truly at fault.
+It’s important that your products liability attorney at Kaylor, Kaylor & Leto, P.A. understands why the device was harmful in the first place, because this knowledge determines who is truly at fault.
 Depending on your situation, it could be the manufacturer of the equipment or the medical professional in charge of using the device who is culpable for your injuries.

 Get the help you need with your medical equipment liability case today

-Call our legal team at Kaylor, Kaylor & Leto, P.A. at 800.900.7734 or contact us online to receive high-quality representation if you have suffered injuries due to a defective medical device.
+Call Kaylor, Kaylor & Leto, P.A. at 800.900.7734 or contact us online to receive high-quality representation if you have suffered injuries due to a defective medical device.
 Our offices are located in Winter Haven, Lakeland, Sebring and Tampa for your convenience.
-And our attorneys offer free consultations on all personal injury cases.
+And we offer free consultations on all personal injury cases.